luslab/oz-bulk-rnaseq/H. Differential Expression.md

 2. Sequence-composition:
 - Predict function of sequence using machine learning for pattern recognition (neural networks & markov models)

+# BLAST
+Basic Local Alignment Search Tool

+Use blastx for RNA

 # Comparisons between conditions

 To compare two conditions look at the fraction of transcripts assigned to a specific gene over the total number of reads (total read number differs drastically between samples).
 The number of sequenced reads depends on: